Several persons have said they would like to have the Greek texts of Philo’s work available on the internet. Bu so far it has not been possible.

 Update Sept 7:

-In addition to those mentioned above, Sami Yli-Karjanmaa, in a Comment, informs me that the Cohn-Wendland edition is also available at the Internet Archive.
+In addition to that mentioned above, Sami Yli-Karjanmaa, in a Comment, informs me that the Cohn-Wendland edition is also available at the Internet Archive.

 Have a look at

-Furthermore, it might be preferable to you to have both the Greek text and the translation open on the screen at the same time, and this too is in fact possible: Just open the Greek texts (preferable from the Russian site), and then the English text in two versions of your browser, and shrink them so they fit in side by side.
+Furthermore, it might be preferable to you to have both the Greek text and the translation open on the screen at the same time, and this too is in fact possible: Just open the Greek texts, and then the English text in two versions of your browser, and shrink them so they fit in side by side.
 Then you should get something like this (click on the picture to enlarge it):